1iveowl/custom-claim-provider/README.md

 > **Warning**: Do not set `acceptMappedClaims` property to `true` for multi-tenant apps, which can allow malicious actors to create claims-mapping policies for your app.
 Instead [configure a custom signing key](https://learn.microsoft.com/en-us/graph/application-saml-sso-configure-api#option-2-create-a-custom-signing-certificate).

-## Step 6: Assign a custom claims provider to your app
+## Step 6: Assign a Custom Claims Provider to Your App

 For tokens to be issued with claims incoming from the custom authentication extension, you must assign a custom claims provider to your application.
 This is based on the token audience, so the provider must be assigned to the client application to receive claims in an ID token, and to the resource application to receive claims in an access token.
 The custom claims provider relies on the custom authentication extension configured with the **token issuance start** event listener.
 You can choose whether all, or a subset of claims, from the custom claims provider are mapped into the token.